bceenaeiklmr/HideMyIcon/README.md

 This simple script helps me to control the visibility of the icons in Windows 10.

-*( does not work properly on Windows 11 )*

-- 17.01.2023 - update to v0.4, AHK v2 support, standalone function without GUI
+- 17.01.2023 - update to v0.4, AHK v2 support, standalone function without GUI (this version should work on Windows 11)
 - 22.10.2022 - update to v.0.0.3.
 (0.3)

 ## Download